gPhantasm/zeroranger-green-arrange/README.md

 ### Installation

+Since this is just a repo of the edited music files and the patch, making releases makes no sense.
+Thus, **please download the mod by clicking the green "Code" button up top and "Download ZIP".** This will give you a ZIP file of everything.

 Use [DeltaPatcher](https://github.com/marco-calautti/DeltaPatcher) to apply the .xdelta to the `data.win` of a **2022 Steam version** of [ZeroRanger](https://store.steampowered.com/app/809020/ZeroRanger/).
 Then copy all the `.ogg` files from the archive to your ZeroRanger folder.
 Allow overwriting, and do not touch the new files.
 Then just launch.

 ### How does it pick the tracks?